Dogra Regiment: Formation

 The regiment has produced one Chief of Army Staff, Gen. Nirmal Chander Vij.
 Vij also served as the 10th Colonel-in-Chief of the Dogra Regiment and the Dogra Scouts.

 Indo-Pakistani War of 1947–48

 Pakistani raiders had besieged and reduced Skardu in early 1948.
 It was vital that Leh, the next likely target, be relieved before it was attacked by the raiders.
-Maj.
-Prithi Chand, along with a band of 40 volunteers from the 2nd battalion, Dogra Regiment, began a hazardous mid-winter ascent of the Zojila pass on 16 February 1948, with rifles and ammunition for the garrison.
+Major Thakur Prithi Chand, along with a band of 40 volunteers from the 2nd battalion, Dogra Regiment, began a hazardous mid-winter ascent of the Zojila pass on 16 February 1948, with rifles and ammunition for the garrison.
 They reached Leh on 8 March, where an ad hoc force for defence was organised, followed soon by a Jammu and Kashmir State Forces detachment bringing additional weapons.

 Sino-Indian War

 A company from the 4th battalion fought in the battle of Walong in November 1962 and suffered significant casualties against a vastly numerically superior Chinese force.